-The passive activity rules apply to personal service corporations and closely held C corporations.
+The passive activity rules apply to personal service corporations and closely held corporations (other than S corporations).

 Personal service corporation.
 For the passive activity rules, a corporation is a personal service corporation if it meets all of the following requirements.